 Help around the house

-We teach you about permaculture design, kombucha production, running a nursery, looking after chooks and goats, the importance of soil PH via testing.
+We teach you about permaculture design, kombucha production, fermentation, running a nursery, looking after chooks and goats, the importance of soil PH via testing.
 Things we are involved in include a relocalisation project, men’s and women’s circles, bulk buying and craft.
-We like discussing parenting philosophies, the dangers of neo-liberal economics, some kooky science - it all happens at our place.
+We like discussing parenting philosophies, the alternatives to neo-liberal economics, some kooky science - it all happens at our place.
 Solutions are the key to sanity in this mad, mad world.

 We see you as part of the family, so anything we have to do to keep the house running, we hope you will too.
 We share watering, gardening, farming, cooking, cleaning, kid wrangling, whatever needs to be done.
 Projects are planned around your skills.
 If you can build - great.
 If you can knit, well that too!
 The kids are at an age where they are able to look after themselves, but love playing board games etc.One of the main things we love you to help with is just keeping us company ;) it’s great to get to know what’s happening out there.

 Your bedroom has a sweet view of the sunrise.
-The room is a triangle shape and has its own cupboards.
+The room is a triangle shape and has its own wardrobe.
 The house is made from recycled goods so it is full of character.
 Or if you like your own space we can rig up the caravan.
 Great over summer.

 Grab a bike and go for a cycle through the neighboring forest, hang with our horse-mad neighbor Steph, see the sights of the central highlands - we are 20 minutes from coolio Castlemaine, a similar distance to Daylesford - both havens for creative cultures.
 Kyneton and Malmsbury are barely 10 minutes away and have their own farming and historical quirks.
 We have hammocks overlooking our 'love heart' dam, so there's plenty of nice views to enjoy on the site.
 Most days we have mobs of 10+ kangaroos awaiting your camera.
 Sunset is well celebrated, particularly on Fridays!